excaliburjs/Excalibur/CONTRIBUTING.md

 #### Getting Started
 Below is the general workflow for submitting changes:

 1. Create or discuss an issue you wish to contribute to
 2. Create a fork
 3. Commit to your fork with your changes
 4. Submit a pull request, making sure to reference the issue you're addressing
 5. Make sure it passes the CI build
 6. Wait for a project contributor to give you feedback
-7. Once you're merged, celebrate!
+7. Once you're changes are merged, celebrate!

 If you’re not sure where to start, take a look at the jump-in or help wanted issue labels.